easterneas/eas-site_ghp/_posts/2020-4-10-fresh air.md

 Man...
 I couldn't stop thinking that this is gonna be the most efficient way of blogging (no WYSIWYG-thingy), when comparing to my blog in the past using WordPress.
 Templates?
 I can make it using just a normal HTML and Liquid tag.

 Well, I can use PHP to make the same, though, but for just the blogging site, it's too complex and has more points of issues/failure.
-So, using static site generator like Jekyll, [provides more benefits for me on blogging](https://learn.cloudcannon.com/jekyll/why-use-a-static-site-generator/).
+So, using static site generator like Jekyll-Liquid combo, [provides more benefits for me on blogging](https://learn.cloudcannon.com/jekyll/why-use-a-static-site-generator/).
+Thanks to [GitHub Pages](https://pages.github.com), as they provide the way for developers to make site for manuals, documentations, or blog posts like mine.

 Ah, yes, back to topic.